wavefrontHQ/docs/pages/doc/ingestion_policies.md

 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**
 3. On the **Ingestion Policies** tab, select the check boxes of the ingestion policies that you want to delete, click **Delete** and confirm.

+## See the Ingestion Policies a Proxy Belongs to

+1. Log in to your Wavefront instance as a Super Admin user.
+2. Click **Browse > Proxies**.
+3. For each proxy the **Ingestion Policies** column shows a list of policies.
+If the proxy belongs to many policies, hover over the three dots and you'll see the ingestion policies in a tooltip.

+`MARGARITA: How is this information useful?`

 ## Examine Usage